Liimlas/verkkokauppa/README.md

 ### Testing ###

-**Testing:** We will test our project as much as possible.
+**Testing:** We will test our project as much as possible every week.
+It is not marked in the weekly schedule because it belongs for all the things we will do.
 We will have separate unit tests using django’s built in unittest- module.
 We will also test our web shop ourselves and ask our friends to review it.